codatio/codat-docs/blog/240305-xero-bankstatement-report.md

 ## Expected impact if no action is taken

-The `Bank Accounts` and `Bank Transactions` data types for Xero connections will be impacted:
+If you do not complete the steps outlined by Xero, the `Bank Accounts` and `Bank Transactions` data types for Xero connections will be impacted:
 - The `Balance` field within the `Bank Accounts` data type won't be populated for Xero connections.
 - The `Bank Transactions` data type won't be populated for Xero connections.